Welcome to the Comuá Network!

 The Comuá Network is a space that brings together thematic, community funds and community foundations, donor organizations (grantmakers) independent, which mobilize resources from diverse sources to support groups, collectives, movements and civil society organizations that work in the fields of socio-environmental justice, human rights and community development.
 Supporting civil society initiatives led by political minorities with financial resources is a key strategy for the promotion and construction of agendas aimed at the recognition and defense of rights, and therefore, for the strengthening of Brazilian democracy.
 The Network seeks to strengthen its members' capacity for joint action, enhancing their role in social transformation processes, in advocacy actions, giving visibility to their actions both in the field of philanthropy and in the public sphere.

-The Comuá Network was created in 2012, under the name of Independent Funds for Social Justice Network (name changed in 2017 to Philanthropy Network for Social Justice, by the Baobá funds, ELAS+ Doar para Transformar, Fundo Brasil Fundo Casa Socioambiental , Greater Florianópolis Community Institute (ICOM), BrazilFoundation, Rio Institute and Baixada Institute.
+In 2012, the Comuá Network was established as 'Independent Funds for Social Justice Network.'
+In 2017, it underwent a significant transformation, changing its name to 'Philanthropy Network for Social Justice' with the support of key partners, including Baobá funds, ELAS+ Doar para Transformar, Fundo Brasil Fundo Casa Socioambiental, Greater Florianópolis Community Institute (ICOM), BrazilFoundation, Rio Institute, and Baixada Institute.

-Defense of democratic and republican values;
+Upholding democratic and republican values.

 OUR